BA ENGLISH

 OBJECTIVES

 As a sequel to Elective Course 32 ‘Introduction to Media Studies’, this course intends to take the learner further into the technical aspects of writing for the print and electronic media.
-OUTCOMES
+OUTCOMES - The earners identify the special features o media language as opposed to the language of their textbooks.

-11. The learners try to scribble a few chunks on the model of the materials they read as reports, features, documentaries, advertisements and so on.
+- The learners try to scribble a few chunks on the model of the materials they read as reports, features, documentaries, advertisements and so on.

 Course contents: